BeProDev/getting_started_with_frontend/README.md

 # Getting started with frontend (Task Repo)
 This repo contains the empty templates and final task of different sections

-### Event Handeler Folder
+### Event Handler Folder
-This folder contains the template and final task of the videos on javascript event handeler
+This folder contains the template and final task of the videos on javascript event handler